 If you are familiar with PREP Your Skin products, you know that they are all sulfate-free, paraben-free and phthalate-free.
 But, do you know what that really means?
-Do you know why we want our products to be free of those ingredients?
+Do you know why we want our bath and body products to be free of those harsh ingredients?

 At PREP Your Skin, we believe in a world where everyone has beautiful, flawless skin.
 Skin without dryness.
 Clear skin without acne.
 We believe in a world with fewer diseases, less infertility, and no birth defects.
 And we believe in a world where people can feel confident about the products that they’re using in their everyday lives.

 As I started doing more research, I quickly realized that this was something I was truly passionate about.
 I made it my mission to learn as much as I could about what ingredients were safe and which ones might be more toxic.
-But, back in the day when I first became interested in all of this, the information wasn’t as prevalent as it is today.
+But, back in the day when I first became interested in face, bath and body products, the information wasn’t as prevalent as it is today.
 Neither were safe products.
 A lot of the nontoxic beauty products were pretty darn terrible.
 Of course, I did find some that I loved, but they were few and far between.

-I quickly learned from my research that what I initially heard about SLS causing cancer was actually a myth.
+I quickly learned from my research that what I initially heard about sulfates and SLS causing cancer was actually a myth.
 Thank goodness.
 That made me feel better.
 But at the same time, I learned that sulfates can actually be a skin irritant.
 This makes no sense.
-Why use a skin irritant in products that go on your skin??
+Why use a skin irritant in bath and body products that go on your skin??

 SLS is also known as sodium laureth sulfate and sodium lauryl sulfate.
-It is a chemical commonly found in skincare products like:
+It is a chemical commonly found in skincare and bath and body products like:

 - Bar soap